Today's Articles

 The Mississippi State Federation of Colored Women's Clubs Logo

 By 1906, the annual convention drew 200 delegates from women's clubs in Mississippi.
-However, around six years before 1920, there was no annual convention.
+However, around six years before 1920, there was no yearly convention.
 The organization had an annual convention and committees.
 MSFCWC sponsored scholarship opportunities and provided resources for black people in Mississippi.
 A new clubhouse for the organization was dedicated in Clinton, a town outside of Jackson, in 1953.

 New Poem Each Day